 - Preheat your oven to 450 degrees F. Line a rimmed baking sheet with parchment paper.

-- To make the sauce: add all ingredients to a food processor and turn on, scraping down the sides occasionally, until a creamy, uniform sauce forms.
+- To make the sauce: add all ingredients (1 avocado, 1 tablespoon lime juice, 1/4 teaspoon kosher salt, 2 tablespoons fresh cilantro, and 1 tablespoon olive oil) to a food processor and turn on, scraping down the sides occasionally, until a creamy, uniform sauce forms.
 Taste and adjust seasoning if necessary.
 Set aside.

-- In a large bowl, add the cut sweet potatoes, olive oil, and spice mixture.
+- In a large bowl, add the cut sweet potatoes, olive oil (2 tablespoons), and spice mixture.
 Mix with your hands to coat each fry evenly.

 - Arrange the fries on the prepared baking sheet so they don't touch each other.
 If the sheet seems crowded, use two.